 Mark moved to Lake Oswego with his wife Leah in 2011.
 He has been a Nurse and Nurse Practitioner for 44 years.
 He received his BSN from California State University, Los Angeles, his MSN from California State University, Long Beach and his Doctorate in Nursing Practice (DNP) from Oregon Health Science University.
 After 33 years with Providence Health Services, Mark recently retired.
 He is currently adjunct faculty with Gonzaga University in the graduate nursing program.
 Mark volunteers with Serv-Oregon, and currently serves on the Sustainability Advisory Board of Lake Oswego.
 He is active in environmental issues including tree preservation, efforts to electrify our energy usage, and sustainable, affordable housing.

-Mary Ratcliff has a Masters in Computer Science from Stanford and worked with IBM, Informix, and Intel on software development during her career.
-She moved to Oregon in 1995 and has owned a home in Lake Oswego since 2001.
+Mary moved to Oregon in 1995 and has owned a home in Lake Oswego since 2001.
+She has a Masters in Computer Science from Stanford and worked with IBM, Informix, and Intel on software development during her career.
 Mary has a strong interest in addressing climate change through advancing clean energy solutions and in promoting natural climate solutions that protect and heal the environment both in her own life and for her community.
-Mary is on the Oswego Lake Watershed Council (OLWC), volunteers with the Audubon Society of Portland where she is co-chair for the Wild Arts Festival Book Fair and leads occasional bird outings, and with OPB where she is a membership drive coordinator/facilitator.
+Mary is on the Oswego Lake Watershed Council (OLWC) and volunteers with the Audubon Society of Portland where she is co-chair for the Wild Arts Festival Book Fair and leads occasional bird outings.
 She is a founding member of the Lake Oswego Sustainability Network.

 Stephanie Wagner has a MA in Zoology, with an emphasis on cell physiology, from UCLA.
 She moved to Oregon from California in 1976 and bought a home in Lake Oswego in 1981.
 Stephanie has worked as Executive Director for Friends of Tryon Creek State Park and Program Director for the Center for Science Education at Portland State University.
 She has served as a community volunteer in Lake Oswego serving on the Parks and Recreation and Natural Resources Advisory Boards for many years.
 Stephanie is currently Chair of the Oswego Lake Watershed Council and Treasurer of the Lake Oswego Branch of American Association of University Women.
 Stephanie is focused on developing community understanding of the benefits of trees and soil in mitigating atmospheric carbon and developing actions that will remove carbon from the atmosphere through the support of natural systems.